Souhardya/Zerodoor/README.md

 Once executed you will have the capability of executing remote commands on the compromised host :)
 Happy Hacking :D

+If you want to copy please give formal credits to the author or simply fork it :)

 # Usage
 ```
 python zerodoor.py